 Medical professionals have called on the local authorities to do more to protect the safety of doctors in Bajo Cauca, a historically neglected region where paramilitary group AGC and Los Caparrapos have been waging a turf war.

 Antioquia Health Secretary Alejandro Perlaza supported the doctor’s plea for improved security and called on local and national authorities to recognize the security issue in Bajo Cauca.

 We are deeply concerned, and are calling upon regional and national authorities to help up solve this difficult problem.

 Antioquia Health Secretary Alejando Perlaza

-The local doctors fleeing the region shut down the Our Lady of Carmel hospital, leaving the 75,000 inhabitants of El Bagre without any medical assistance.
+The local doctors fleeing the region forced the Our Lady of Carmel hospital to shut down, leaving the 75,000 inhabitants of El Bagre without any medical assistance.